JeloH/RegisterManagment/README.md

 # RegisterManagment
 Title:
-Implementing a registering software for Educational institutions
+Implementing a registration system for Educational institutions

 This application was developed to manage information from members of educational institutions (we considered Iranian institutions for this project).